 ‘I think that a fictional mise-en-scène can be more truthful than documenting reality, especially in an age of fake news.’
 Miles Aldridge, 2019 Christophe Guye Galerie presents a new exhibition of works by British photographer and artist Miles Aldridge, entitled Screenprints, Polaroids and Drawings.
 The exhibition focuses on the artists’ recent exploration of the medium of screenprinting as a new way of depicting his photographic images.
 Aldridge’s hyper-coloured work is well known for its cinematic depictions of the strange and surreal in modern life.
-In this exhibition, Aldridge’s vernacular of noir beauty is further emphasized through the screenprinting process, […]
+In this exhibition, Aldridge’s vernacular of noir beauty is further emphasized through the screenprinting process, which allows a new heightened colour, as well as a print texture nostalgically reminiscent of pin-up magazines and pulp fiction book covers.
+Born in London in 1964, Aldridge studied at Central St. Martins School of Art before coming to Photography.
+His work has appeared in museum and gallery exhibitions worldwide including in 2013 a retrospective at Somerset House in London.
+In 2014 he was invited by Tate Britain to create a photographic installation as a response to Mark Gertler’s 1916 painting, […]

 This article is reserved for subscribed members only.
 If you are already a member, you can log in here below.